A day-by-day guide to the week's best online theater and dance

 Friday 8:30pm EST / 1:30am GMT (live only)

 Zoom has proved surprisingly fertile territory for magicians of various kinds during the shutdown period.
 Now the highly skilled New York mentalist Jason Suran (The Other Side) joins the virtual party with an intimate evening of psychological diversions that he will perform in person once safety guidelines permit it.
-Tickets cost $50; the show is currently in previews, and will officially “open” on November 14.
+Tickets cost $50; the show is currently in previews, and will officially “opens” tomorrow.

 Friday 9pm EST / 2am GMT (live only)

 Based in Cedar Rapids, Mirrorbox Theatre bills itself as Iowa’s only company exclusively dedicated to presenting new plays in their state premieres.
 In its Out the Box series, the company presents free Zoom readings of contemporary works every Friday night.
-This week’s selection, directed by Britny Horton, is a play by Mansa Ra (formerly known as Jiréh Breon Holder): In the Southern Breeze, which dramatizes the plight of Black men in America through an absurdist drama about a runaway slave in the woods.
+This week’s selection, directed by Rinska Carrasco, is June Thiele’s Ashana (A Native Sukdu’a) or K’Kali; Thiele herself plays the title character, a queer Alaska Native artist working to define herself and, possibly, to defeat an actual monster).
 Seating is limited and advance registration is required.

 Perseverance Theatre: The Spirit of the Valley